eadesmet/bowlingcoremvc/NOTES.md

         it's something to do with the redirect afterwards?

-    TODO: Combine the Stats page (MyStats) with the UserSummary page
+    TODO: Combine the Stats page (MyStats) with the UserSummary page DONE pretty much - could use some additions

     Maybe add some extra info on the Game
         Bowled on date - so there's no amiguitiy on when it was actually bowled